 He concurrently served as Acting Under Secretary for Management from June 2017 to May 2019 and Acting Director General of the Foreign Service and Director of Human Resources from June 2017 to Jan 2019.

 He was most recently the Acting Assistant Secretary for South and Central Asian Affairs from January 2017 and had served as the Principal Deputy Assistant Secretary for the same bureau since August 2015.

 Immediately prior, he served as the U.S. Ambassador to Cambodia beginning in 2012.
-During his time in Cambodia he focused on the advancement of democracy, human rights, regional stability, counterterrorism and trade and investment and directed a very successful large and complex development and assistance program that improved the daily lives of the average Cambodian.
+During his time in Cambodia he focused on regional stability, counterterrorism, trade and investment, the advancement of democracy, and directed a very successful large and complex development and assistance program that improved the daily lives of the average Cambodian.
 He also authored a widely read weekly newspaper column called, “Ask the Ambassador.”

 Before his appointment to Cambodia, he served as the Coordinating Director of Development and Economic Affairs at the U.S. Embassy in Kabul.
 While in Afghanistan, he was responsible for all nonmilitary civilian assistance in Afghanistan, including implementation of the largest foreign assistance program and budget in U.S. history.
 In this capacity he also directed civilian field operations with an American staff of over 600, including 350 civilians embedded with the military in most of Afghanistan’s 34 provinces and at five regional Provincial Reconstruction Teams (PRTs).

 From 2008 to 2010, Mr. Todd was the U.S. Ambassador to Brunei Darussalam.
 During his time in Brunei, he focused on regional stability, counterterrorism, democratization, and trade and investment.